 • Flip-Up Cockpit Table.
 Recessed into the starboard bulwarks.
 This makes a great use of space and eliminates the need to find a place to store the table and a pedestal, and the hassle of setting it all up.

 • Compartmentalized Storage.
 The usual storage compartments are located under the bow seats and this time they feature a unique twist.
 Bayliner inserted removable dividers that separate the compartments into three individual storage spaces.
 This is a feature we've never seen before and the utility and functionality of it became immediately apparent as soon as the cushion was removed.

-Hull Gel -- Black I like colored hulls but most builders charge extra for it.
-The new 215 DB comes standard with a black hull which will set the boat apart from the pack.
+• Hull Gel -- Black, Patriot Blue and Red.
+I like colored hulls but most builders charge extra for it.
+The 215 DB comes standard with a Black, Patriot Blue or Red hull which will set the boat apart from the pack.

 WOT With a 220-hp MerCruiser 4.3 L engine turning a 14.5 x 19 x 3 Black Max propeller powering our test boat, we reached a top speed at 5000 rpm of 45.7 mph.
 At that speed, fuel burn was 19.3 gph giving us a range of 117 miles.

-Best Cruise Best cruise came in at 3000 rpm and 26.3 mph.
-That reduced the fuel burn to only 6.45 gph which the 215 DB could keep up to seven hours and 49 minutes and 202 miles while still maintaining a 10% fuel reserve.
+• Best Cruise.
+Best cruise came in at 3000 rpm and 26.3 mph.
+That reduced the fuel burn to only 6.45 gph which the 215 DB could keep up for seven hours and 49 minutes and 202 miles while still maintaining a 10% fuel reserve.